pluginkollektiv/snitch/readme.txt

 * Support for WordPress 4.1

 ### 1.1.2 ###
-* feature: english translation for the readme file
+* Feature: english translation for the readme file
-* feature: russian translation for plugin files
+* Feature: russian translation for plugin files

 ### 1.1.1 ###
-* feature: status code “-1” for failing connections
+* Feature: status code “-1” for failing connections

 ### 1.1.0 ###
-* feature: execution time as metric (thanks [Matthias Kilian](https://www.gaertner.de) for the idea)
+* Feature: execution time as metric (thanks [Matthias Kilian](https://www.gaertner.de) for the idea)

 For the complete changelog, check out our [GitHub repository](https://github.com/pluginkollektiv/snitch).